Vietnam.vn - Nền tảng quảng bá Việt Nam

 Products subject to the new regulation include coffee, palm oil, soy, timber, livestock, cocoa, rubber (including derivative products containing, fed on or derived from products produced on land originating from deforestation and forest degradation) from countries entering the EU after 31 December 2020.
 Products in the above groups of goods if related to deforestation will be banned from import into the EU.

 The new regulation will introduce new mandatory requirements by the end of 2024.
-The time left to officially implement the bill banning the import of deforestation-related items from European countries is running out, so Vietnam must step up the dissemination and enforcement of the above regulation.
+There is not much time left to officially implement the bill banning the import of deforestation-related items from European countries, so Vietnam must step up the dissemination and enforcement of the above regulation.

 VICOFA stated that coffee is a large and stable export item to the EU, currently accounting for about 42% of Vietnam's annual coffee export output.
 To stabilize and not fluctuate the market share of coffee exports to the EU, the Vietnamese coffee industry needs to comply with the regulations against deforestation and forest degradation approved by the European Council and effective from May 16, 2023.